3 Ways to Rebuild Strength After Cancer

 These feelings don’t always just ‘go away’ when cancer is gone.
 Sure, there is a sense of relief and happiness and that can be followed by fear of recurrence, among other things.
 It’s important to move through your feelings and allow them to come up and out.
 Feelings buried alive never, ever die.

 When I first became cancer free, I wanted nothing to do with the word ‘cancer’.
 I stayed as far away from it as possible.
 I thought that by resisting the word, I was ensuring it didn’t enter my world again.
-After a fourth time beating cancer, over time, I embraced my fears of recurrence and came full circle to doing what I love; which is I am here to help others going through cancer have hope, cope with their disease, heal and live a… Click To Tweet.
+After a fourth time beating cancer, over time, I embraced my fears of recurrence and came full circle to doing what I love; which is I am here to help others going through cancer have hope, cope with their disease, heal and live a wholehearted life on their terms Click To Tweet.

 Here’s some tips to help you move through any feelings you may have: